NSO-developer/nso-gitbook/aethra-atos/README-ned-settings.md

       Password on the device behind the proxy.

+    - proxy remote-secondary-password <string>

+      Second password (e.g. enable) on the device behind the proxy .WARNING MUST UPDATE connector template to use!.

+    - proxy authgroup <WORD>

+      Authentication credentials for the device behind the proxy.

     - proxy proxy-prompt <string>

       Prompt pattern on the proxy host before connecting to device.